thunderbird/webext-annotated-schemas-generator/README.md

 Overview
 ========

-This script pulls Thunderbird's WebExtension schema files from `hg.mozilla.org` or from a local checkout of the Mozilla Mercurial code repository.
+This script processes Mozilla WebExtension API schema files by retrieving them either from  [`hg.mozilla.org`](https://hg.mozilla.org) or from a local checkout of the Mozilla Mercurial code repository.

-Schema files of APIs not supported by Thunderbird are left out.
-Additionally, the schema files are processed as follows:
+Schemas for APIs not supported by Thunderbird are excluded.
+The remaining schema files are then processed as follows:

- * `$import` keys are replaced by the referenced entities
+- `$import` keys are resolved by inlining the referenced entities.
- * entries not supported by the requested Manifest version are removed
+- Entries not compatible with the requested manifest version are removed.
- * URL placeholders in shorthand notation `$(url:key)[title]` in descriptions are replaced by `<a>` tags
+- URL placeholders in the form `$(url:key)[title]` within descriptions are replaced with proper `<a>` tags.
- * the Firefox schema files are enriched by browser-compat-data
+- Firefox schema files are enriched using [browser-compat-data](https://github.com/mdn/browser-compat-data).
- * the Thunderbird schema files are enriched by the `api_documentation_url` property
+- Thunderbird schema files are augmented with the `api_documentation_url` property.
+- Thunderbird annotation files are merged into the final schema output.

-For convenience, the Thunderbird team is providing the generated output in the [webext-schemas](https://github.com/thunderbird/webext-schemas) repository.
+For convenience, the Thunderbird team provides the processed output in the
+[webext-schemas](https://github.com/thunderbird/webext-schemas) repository.

 Install needed packages
 =======================